Shooting of Rylan Wilder: Shooting

 On November 19, 2019, an armed robbery was allegedly committed in Des Plaines, Illinois by two men; 32-year old Maurice Murphy and Christopher Willis.
-Willis carjacked a someone's car after the robbery and was spotted by police who began pursuing the car Old Irving Park.
+Willis carjacked someone's car after the robbery and was spotted by police who began pursuing the car in Old Irving Park.
 The incident attracted a large amount of police attention due to the seriousness of the crime.
 Willis' accomplice, Murphy, was immediately arrested after the bank robbery, leaving Willis alone.

 Reportedly, 20 police cars pursued Willis and he was armed with a firearm.
 The chase ended in Irving Park, Chicago after he crashed the car and fled the scene.
 Willis then proceeded to shoot at a police car and an officer before running in to a nearby building where UpBeat Music & Arts school was located.

 CCTV footage showed him running into the school building before a police officer entered and fired a dozen rounds.
 It also showed one of the school's employees, 15-year old teen Rylan Wilder, who happened to walk past the gunfire, being struck and attempting to take cover by running into a different room.
 One of bullets fired by the police pierced Wilder's arm and stopped at his abdomen.
 The police officer, James Armstrong, who shot at the suspect used a semi-automatic rifle, leaving 12 shell casings at the scene.
 Willis was armed with a 9 mm handgun.

 Willis was shot in the head and pronounced dead shortly after in Illinois Masonic Medical Center.
 Police said Willis had not fired his gun inside the school, all the shell casings found at the scene belonged to the officer who fired at Willis.
-It was later revealed that Willis and his accomplice stole $15,500 from the bank and the officer he shot was struck in the head.
+It was later revealed that Willis and his accomplice stole $15,500 from the bank.
 According to a lawsuit filed by the teen's parents, Wilder was preparing to leave the school for the day after finishing his shift.
 Then, police sirens were heard followed by Willis entering the building, running past Wilder, armed with a gun.
 Police officers entered the school shortly after and killed Willis, accidentally shooting Wilder in the process.
 Wilder was rushed to an emergency room at Lurie Children's Hospital.